-The gardens have a long history and we know from the William Borlase print of Enys that in the 18th Century the gardens were formally laid out in an Italianate style with long vistas reaching down the length of the current garden ending in two pavilions.
-In the early 19th Century Francis Enys started major alterations to the gardens creating less formal gardens and this trend has continued until we see the gardens as they are today.
+The Gardens at Enys are perhaps the oldest in Cornwall, and are mentioned in ancient texts.
+We know from the William Borlase print of Enys that in the 18th century the Gardens were formally laid out in an Italianate style with long vistas reaching down the length of the current garden ending in two pavilions.
+In the early 19th century, Francis Enys started major alterations to the Gardens, creating less formal gardens.
+This trend has continued until we see the Gardens as they are today.